bitw1z/subgoal_decomposition_smooth_trajectories/README.md

 The primary difference between the non-goal-conditioned and goal-conditioned variants lies in the encoder architecture:
 - Non-goal-conditioned DP3 uses a point cloud encoder.
-- Goal-conditioned DP3 uses an ACT3D-based encoder that jointly encodes scene point clouds and gripper pose representations.
+- Goal-conditioned DP3 uses an custom ACT3D-based encoder that jointly encodes scene point clouds and gripper pose representations to provide goal gripper pose to the model.

 ### models
 Contains the agent implementations used throughout the project: